soveda/XHT_card/README_midi_experimental.md

 - MIDI note input for pitch transpose
 - MIDI CC1 sets a destination for musical note movement
 - MIDI note output of the current chord snapshot, cleaned up for DAW recording
-- lightweight multi-stage reverb for a rounder tail

 MIDI note gate behavior: